Animal-Free Recombinant Human FGF-acidic

 MFNLPPGNYK KPKLLYCSNG GHFLRILPDG TVDGTRDRSD QHIQLQLSAE SVGEVYIKST ETGQYLAMDT DGLLYGSQTP NEECLFLERL EENHYNTYIS KKHAEKNWFV GLKKNGSCKR GPRTHYGQKA ILFLPLPVSS D

 ≥ 95% by SDS-PAGE gel and HPLC analyses.

-Assay #2: The ED50 was determined by a cell proliferation assay using balb/c 3T3 cells is ≤ 0.5 ng/ml in the presence of 10 μg/ml heparin, corresponding to a specific activity of ≥ 2 x 106 units/mg.
+Determined by a cell proliferation assay using Balb/c 3T3 cells.
+The expected ED50 is ≤ 0.5 ng/ml in the presence of 10 µg/ml heparin, corresponding to a specific activity of ≥ 2 x 106 units/mg.